 Methodist bishop Will Willimon suggests that through the Trinity, "we experience God in three ways: as something beyond us; something among us; and something within us."
 God is beyond, among and within us through the three persons of the Trinity.
-Scripture points our way forward.
+Our three Scripture readings today do a wonderful job illuminating this.
 In our Isaiah passage, we witness the divine vision of the prophet Isaiah.
-He encounters God the Father, resplendent upon his throne with six-winged seraphs soaring above Him that otherworldly entourage chanting "Holy, Holy, Holy is the LORD Almighty, the whole earth is full of His Glory."
+He encounters God the Father, resplendent upon His throne with six-winged seraphs soaring above Him that otherworldly entourage chanting "Holy, Holy is the LORD Almighty, the whole earth is full of His Glory."
 The mere voices of the seraphs shake the Temple, filling it with smoke.
 No doubt, this is one of the key ingredients in the Trinity, THIS portrait of God the Father presented to us by the prophet Isaiah.
 Our God is a God of power and amazement, able to call angels and seraphs to His side.
 Holy and Almighty is our God.
 This is God beyond us.
 Beyond our capability to fully understand.
 Beyond our ability to contain.

-In our reading from the Gospel of John, we see a picture of God the Son.
+In our reading from the Gospel of Matthew, we see a picture of God the Son.
 God among us.
-John shows us Jesus Christ, He one who came from the Father's love to give us eternal life.
+John shows us Jesus Christ, the One who came from the Father's love to give us eternal life.
 Our God chose to live with us, to share our experiences so that we might be brought closer to Him.

 And best of all, He's a human.
 A carpenter, a humble teacher - a servant who's brought us eternal pardon from our sin.
 In the flesh, Jesus taught us about salvation, about loving one another, about sacrifice.
 And yes, Jesus Christ is very much our friend.